AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

       `company*myproduct`

       The first part of the descriptor identifies the company or DBA, and the second part identifies the product.
-The length of the Company  and Product parts of the descriptor can be allocated in the following ways, for a combined length of up to twenty-two characters.
+The length of the Company  and Product parts of the descriptor can be allocated in the following ways, for a combined length of up to 22 characters.

       **Characters in Name descriptor**